-Food preservation: How it started and how it became Southern
+Food preservation: How it started and how pickling, canning and drying became Southern

 And pickles?
 Most everyone in ancient times made pickles, either with a brine or by fermentation.

-Canning, however, didn’t come about until the early 19th century, after Emperor Napoleon Bonaparte created a cash-prize challenge for whomever could create a method to preserve food and keep his armies fed.
-French confectioner Nicholas Appert won the money when he developed canning, using the same process that continues today to preserve seafood, fruits, vegetables, dairy and meats — heating, boiling and sealing food in glass jars.
+Canning, however, didn’t come about until the early 19th century, after Emperor Napoleon Bonaparte created a cash-prize challenge for whoever could create a method to preserve food and keep his armies fed.
+French confectioner Nicholas Appert won the money when he developed canning, using the same process that continues today to preserve seafood, fruits, vegetables, dairy and meats by heating and sealing food in glass jars.

 Preservation in the American South

-Even though we Southerners feel a connection to our aunts and grannies through preserving food, some things weren’t done as often as most of us would like to believe.
-Much of what we feel nostalgic about when we first try our own put-ups isn’t as old as we might think, and as patriotic as we are, Americans can’t claim to have invented as many methods of food preservation as we might like — even those that seem like second-nature to the South.
+As patriotic as we are, Americans can’t claim to have invented as many methods of food preservation as we might like — even those that seem like second nature to the South.

-Leni Sorensen, PhD, is a food historian in Virginia who spent six years working to help restore the kitchen at Monticello, Thomas Jefferson’s estate, in an effort to reflect on what it was like during the last two decades of his life.
-She said Southerners didn’t have the same need as people in the north to preserve food.
+Leni Sorensen, Ph.D., is a food historian in Virginia who spent six years working to help restore the kitchen at Monticello, Thomas Jefferson’s estate, in an effort to reflect on what it was like during the last two decades of his life.

-Some of the foods we enjoy today in the South are descendants of old preservation methods which kept food from being wasted before it could be eaten.
+Some of the foods we enjoy today in the South are descendants of old preservation methods that kept food from being wasted before it could be eaten.
 Okra grows prolifically in the region, so pickling has always been a great way to preserve it before it went bad.
 The same goes for late-season green tomatoes.
-Chowchow is another way to preserve the last vegetables of the harvest.
+Chow chow is another way to preserve the last vegetables of the harvest.

 And biscuits and gravy?
 Those came from the method of preserving ground meat cooked into patties, stored in crocks and layered with rendered lard.
 You’d scoop out patties with fat, and use them to make sausage gravy.
 Additional lard provided the fat for biscuits.